 What do you think is right?
 What do you think is wrong?
 What do you think is good?
 What do you think is bad?
 Open your mind up to alternative views if you haven’t.
 Remain curious of alternative views and stay open to your own views relative to conscience changing as a result of that curiosity.
 You can continue to share your way and share how you feel relative to specific subjects without making other people ‘wrong’ and condemning them.
 A person who has high morals does not just make others wrong, they run the risk of making themselves wrong and living a life riddled with shame and guilt because of it.
 Any time you live your life according to how you think things should be, and life brings you a scenario where your inner compass says yes, but your morals say no, you will be in a world of torment as a result of self-condemnation.

 I suggest that you lay down your moral judgments and instead make a practice of curiosity and conscience.
 It is the perfect antidote to the Ego’s morality trap.
 Any time you are confronted with a view or argument that triggers your morality buttons, consciously pretend you are an extraterrestrial with no prior ideas of right or wrong, good or bad.
 Try to take on their perspective entirely.
 Let it enter you as if genuinely considering it from their perspective with their background surrounded by their influences.
 Rigidity is a painful experience within the body.
 By doing this, you will feel yourself softening.
 Many times your own view will not change, but your condemnation of the other will.
 And morality will give way to conscience.
 You may just be able to find a meeting of minds.
 Play this game with yourself as well, any time your internal compass says yes when your moral compass says no. Take on the perspective of the one who says no within you and then the one who says yes within you as if you are an extraterrestrial with no prior ideas of right and wrong and explore those two distinct perspectives and the values and needs and desires associated with each of them.
 Feel your self-condemnation melt away.
-Question your morals and perhaps your conscience can shine through as a reflection of your true self because the correct way, the true way and the only way… does not exist.
+Question your morals and perhaps your conscience can shine through as a reflection of your true self.